-All detection reports where inspectors found asbestos in imported products in the period 1 August 2018 - 1 November 2018.
+All detection reports where inspectors found asbestos in imported products in the period 1 January to 30 July 2018.

 2 Authority to make decision

 I am an officer authorised under section 23 of the FOI Act to make decisions in respect of requests to access documents or to amend or annotate records.